farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 #### Separator Block

-The Separator Block is useful to split complex sections so that they are easier to look and things a better organized.
+The Separator Block is useful to split complex sections so that they are easier to look at and things a better organized.

 - **Add Label**: Use this option to add a label to the separator block.